narnia1991/ice-cream-challenge/README.md

 Your challenge is to provide meaningfully different solutions using various techniques.
 Please provide at least 3 solutions, but you are welcome to do as many as you'd like.
 Each solution should be its own file under a `solutions/` directory.
 Filenames should follow the following convention: `solution1.js`, `solution2.js`, etc. Clone this repo and provide your solutions on your GitHub account.
 See email for submission instructions.

-## CSS Challenge

-Use the included `styles.css` file to vertically and horizontally center the ice cream list `ul` while keeping the the ice cream flavor `li`s left-aligned.

-Beyond that, add whatever styles you see fit to show off your CSS skills.
-Please, though, don't feel pressured to spend more than an hour on this portion.

 ### Expected output

 Initial state of the list: